jose011974/Python-Video-Downloader/README.md

 ## 3. Unable to Download Media

-* This script uses [Youtube-DL](https://github.com/ytdl-org/youtube-dl) for the actuall downloading of the media.
+This script uses [Youtube-DL](https://github.com/ytdl-org/youtube-dl) for the actual downloading of the media.

 The short version of how it works: